Tawnya loves arts and crafts projects. Her Cricut Explore 2 is by far her most expensive craft tool, but is definitely worth it.

 How to Choose the Right Brand of Vinyl for Your Cricut Machine

 Now that you understand the different types of vinyl for your Cricut projects, it's time to decide what brand of vinyl is best for you.
-There are a few well name brands in the market and several off brands too.
-I've used them all and I'm ready to give you my honest opinion of each.
+There are a few well-known brands in the market and several off-brands too.
+I've used them all, and I'm ready to give you my honest opinion of each.

 Cricut-Branded, Siser, and Oracal

-Lastly is Oracal vinyl.
+Next up is Oracal vinyl.
 Oracal vinyl has been around for a very long time and is trusted by thousands of crafters.
 Like Cricut and Siser, there are many colors, themes, and designs available from this brand.
 For HTV designs, I don't invest in Oracal.
-But Oracal permanent vinyl, called 651, Oracal is my go-to brand.
+But for permanent vinyl, called 651, Oracal is my go-to brand.
 I suggest investing in large rolls of Oracal 651 vinyl in black, white, and any other color you plan to use on a regular basis.
 For instance, I'm making holiday wine glasses for Christmas.
-To complete these projects, I bought 15 yard rolls of bright red, gold, and hunter green.
+To complete these projects, I bought 15-yard rolls of bright red, gold, and hunter green.

 Don't Be Afraid of Off-Brand Vinyl (I Love It)

 While I love the vinyl brands mentioned above, I'd be doing my fellow crafters a disservice if I didn't talk about the benefits of off-brand vinyl.
 When looking for gold HTV last year, I stumbled across vinyl packages on Amazon.
-I ordered a cheap package to get started and as soon as I started using it, I feel in love and most of my vinyl on-hand is purchased here.
+I ordered a cheap package to get started, and as soon as I started using it, I fell in love.
+Now, most of my vinyl on-hand is purchased here.

 How to Choose the Right Transfer Tape for Cricut Cutting Machines

-As I said above, you don't need transfer paper for HTV.
-But, you do need the product when using permanent or removable vinyl.
+As I said above, you don't need transfer paper for HTV, but you do need it when using permanent or removable vinyl.
 When I first purchased transfer tape, I went with the Cricut-branded tape.
 However, I was quickly overwhelmed with how sticky the tape was.
-I followed the directions and couldn't get my cut off the transfer tape.
+I followed the directions and couldn't get my cut off of the transfer tape.

 How to Use Cricut-Branded Transfer Tape

-But, once you've learned how to manage transfer tape, you can use any brand.
+Once you've learned how to manage transfer tape, however, you can use any brand.
 To get the most bang for my buck, I get huge rolls of off-brand transfer tape.
 It lasts forever and comes in a box that makes storage easy.
 This is the transfer tape I use for all of my permanent vinyl decorations and projects.
-The grid helps me cut straight lines and the tape is sticky, but not too sticky.
+The grid helps me cut straight lines and the tape is sticky but not too sticky.

 How to Choose the Right Paperstock and Cricut Markers

 If you want to make cute gift boxes, rolled roses, or 3-D framed projects, you'll want to get a good supply of paperstock.
-I recommend by paperstock that is 6X12 or 12X12 because it is easiest to place on cutting mats.
-Make sure to use the scraper to get all the wrinkles out, so you don't get a paperjam.
+I recommend paperstock that is 6X12 or 12X12 because it is easiest to place on cutting mats.
+Make sure to use the scraper to get all the wrinkles out so you don't get a paper jam.

 Now you know exactly what you need to start crafting with your Cricut Explore Air 2.
-Have fun, get creative and feel free to ask me questions.
-Before you know it you'll go from Cricut beginner to Cricut novice and eventually an expert.
+Have fun, get creative, and feel free to ask me questions in the comments below.
+Before you know it, you'll go from Cricut beginner to Cricut novice, and eventually, you'll be a Cricut expert!

 © 2020 Tawnya